Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Industry & CommerceRoads & Vehicles.
 A significant historical year for this entry is 1924.

 Location.
 41° 21.36′ N, 85° 3.428′ W. Marker is in Auburn, Indiana, in DeKalb County.
-Marker is at the intersection of Wayne Street and Gordon M Buehring Place, on the right when traveling north on Wayne Street.
+It is at the intersection of Wayne Street and Gordon M Buehring Place, on the right when traveling north on Wayne Street.
 Touch for map.
 Marker is at or near this postal address: 1604 Wayne St, Auburn IN 46706, United States of America.
 Touch for directions.

 Errett Lobban (E. L.) Cord Marker image.
 Click for full size.

-Photographed By Craig Doda, November 13, 2021
+Photographed by Craig Doda, November 13, 2021

 2. Errett Lobban (E. L.) Cord Marker